February 28th

 Don't be penny wise and pound foolish!

-Many times when we focus on minute details, the bigger picture gets lost.
+Many times, when we focus on minute details the bigger picture gets lost.
 That is not prudent, says the verse.
-In achieving the higher good, even if a couple of smaller targets have to be sacrificed, it is quite alright.
+In achieving the higher good, even if a couple of smaller interests have to be sacrificed, it is quite alright.

-Reminds of the saying: 'lose the battle but win the war'.
+This reminds the saying, 'Lose the battle but win the war'.
 While accomplishing trivial agendas, make sure to not forget the main goal/purpose of the entire task.
 This is what wise people do.

 pada vigrahaH: